osm-search/Nominatim/README.md

 For questions, community help and discussions around the software and your own installation of Nominatim, use the
 [Github discussions forum](https://github.com/osm-search/Nominatim/discussions).

+## 🆕 Transliteration Fallback (Japanese Support)

+This patch introduces a transliteration fallback to improve search for Japanese place names.
+It uses a Python script (`transliteration.py`) with the `pykakasi` library to convert Japanese Kanji/Kana into Romaji.

+### How It Works

+- If a search query using Kanji (e.g., `仙台`) fails, the input is transliterated (e.g., to `Sendai`).
+- Nominatim retries the search with the transliterated version.

+### Usage

+Install the required Python library:

+pip install pykakasi
+Run the script:
+python transliteration.py 仙台

+# Output: sendai

+Author
+Harshita Manocha (GitHub: harshitam21)